-Subject lead: Mrs Porter
+Subject lead: Ms Ennever

-Year 7: By the end of the year 7 students will know and understand Food Safety, knife skills, Food and Nutrition and Basic food preparation techniques including the use of the hob and oven.
+Year 7: By the end of the year 7 students will know and understand Food Safety, knife skills, the Importance of the Eatwell Guide, Basic food preparation techniques including the use of the hob and oven.
 Students are introduced to a range of ingredients and cooking methods through following set instructions and recipes.
 They are also introduced to nutrition and healthy eating.

-Year 8: By the end of the year 8 students will develop their knowledge and understanding of food preparation techniques further to prepare family meals and develop their knowledge of food science.
-Students’ experience of using a range of ingredients, cooking methods and recipes following set instructions is further developed as is their understanding of nutrition and healthy eating.
+Year 8: By the end of the year 8 students will develop their knowledge and understanding of food preparation techniques, be able to prepare family meals and develop a knowledge of food science.
+Students will experience using a wide range of ingredients, cooking methods and recipes following set instructions is further developed as is their understanding of nutrition and healthy eating.

-Year 9: By the end of the year 9 students will apply knowledge and understanding of advanced techniques to produce more technical products.
-This is underpinned by Food Safety, Food and Nutrition.
-Food Science and Food Choice.
+Year 9: By the end of the year 9 students will apply knowledge and understanding of advanced practical techniques to produce more complex products.
+This is underpinned by Food Safety, Health and Safety, Food and Nutrition and Food Choice.
 Students will experience using a wide range of ingredients, cooking methods and recipes following set instructions is further developed as is their understanding of nutrition and healthy eating.